sandervanhooft/vaporize-spark-mollie/README.md

 php artisan vendor:publish --provider="SanderVanHooft\VaporizeSparkMollie\VaporizeSparkMollieServiceProvider" --force
 ```

-Finally, run the migrations.
+Run the migrations.
 This adds the required field to the users and teams tables.

 ```bash
 php artisan migrate
 ```

+### Important!
+Ensure you have wired up the Vapor NPM package as documented [here](https://docs.vapor.build/1.0/resources/storage.html#installing-the-vapor-npm-package).

+### Configuration (optional)
-Optionally, use the published config file (`config/vaporize-spark-mollie.php`) to swap out the used classes with your own customized ones.
+You can use the published config file (`config/vaporize-spark-mollie.php`) to swap out the used classes with your own customized ones.

 This is what's in the config file:

 ```php